Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 `flatten`: Whether to flatten the return array or not.
 Defaults to false.
 `returnType`: How the returned spaces should be represented – 'object', 'id' or 'index', or a name of a property on the spaces.
 Defaults to 'object'.
 `requirement`: Any requirement set here on the format {property:myProperty, value:requiredValue} will restrict the searched spaces.
 Defaults to false (no restriction).

+### myTrack.lineOfSight()

+`myTrack.lineOfSight(spaceA, spaceB, points = false)`

+Does an estimation of whether there is a line of sight between two spaces, returning `true` if there is a line and otherwise `false`.
+By default, center coordinates for the spaces are used.
+These can be overridden by the `points` argument, which should be on the form `[pointsA, pointsB]`, where each entry in itself is an array of points on the form `{x: 1, y: 3}` (or some other coordinates the track is using).
+PointsA should describe points within the origin space while pointsB describes points within the target space.
+If multiple points are provided, `lineOfSight` will check if _any combination_ of A and B points has a valid line of sight.
+Providing a lot of points can thus slow down execution.

+This function requires that spaces have coordinates set with names matching `myTrack.coordinates`, and also the property `rOuter`.

+See also `myTrack.pointHalfCircleDistribution()`.

+### myTrack.pointHalfCircleDistribution()

+`myTrack.pointHalfCircleDistribution(spaceA, spaceB, numberOfPoints = 5)`

+Used for line of sight.
+Returns a number of points inside space A and B, distributed on a half circle.

+The spaces must have the property `rInner`, describing the radius of circle that fits inside the space.
+The returned points are distributed on such a half-circle inside each space, and also rotated so the half circle is facing the other space.
+Only works in two dimensions.

+`spaceA`: The first space (object) to create points within.
+Represents the origin for the line of sight.
+`spaceB`: The second space (object) to create points within.
+Represents the target for the line of sight.
+`numberOfPoints`: The number of points to plot on the half circle.
+At least 2, defaults to 5.

+The return value is an array on the form `[pointsA, pointsB]`, where each entry in itself is an array of points on the form {x: 1, y: 3}, depending on names of track coordinates.
+The points can be fed to `myTrack.lineOfSight()`.

 ### mySpace.getAllPawns()